-It should therefore mean that the Council and its partners are more effective in dealing with problems What stage is your change at now?
+What is likely to be different when you have finished?
+Observatory can provide you with further information around this for example population trends, ward profiles, population groups etc Regardless of familial, cultural, background, disability status, economic situation, every child will have an equal entitlement to high quality education as per their legal right.
+What will be the main outcomes or benefits from making this change?
+Croydon will ensure that places are available to match demand.
+Croydon is investing in providers of high quality and with a sound track record.
+What stage is your change at now?
 See appendix one for the main stages at which equality analyses need to be started or updated.
 In many instances, an equality assessment will be started when a report is being written for a committee.
 If that report recommends that a project or programme takes place, the same equality assessment can be updated to track equality impacts as it progresses.
 If the project or programme include commissioning or de-commissioning, the same equality assessment can be updated again.
-The new policy has been drafted and is scheduled to be approved at Cabinet in November 2014
+Cabinet Report agreed in July 2014.
+Cabinet Report due for submission for January 2015/16.